orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 `.is_orbit`
 	- TODO: Normal way of talking about a boolean, or probably any concept, is that this is always with .orbit on it.
 And without .orbit it's probably a weird case.
 We assume modularity of booleans.
 	- .orbit by default, recursive?
-`.compose`
-	 - # @see "Continuations as Equivalence (can often be done in parallel - not generally)": https://orbitmines.com/papers/on-orbits-equivalence-and-inconsistencies#:~:text=Constructing%20Continuations%20%2D%20Continuations%20as%20Equivalence

 `composition - equivalence - >` ; up the arity, probably makes less sense?
 - detach all connections into single one, what's this interpretation , move some connections to ignorant ref only,